rhapsodyjs/RhapsodyJS-docs/Configuration/Environments.md

     },

     log: {
-        level: 'debug', //For debug levels, see WolverineJS documentation: https://github.com/talyssonoc/wolverinejs
+        //For debug levels, see WolverineJS documentation: https://github.com/talyssonoc/wolverinejs
+        level: 'debug',

-        output: '/home/rhapsody/log.log', //if undefined, will print to the terminal
+        //if undefined, will print to the terminal
+        output: '/home/rhapsody/log.log',

-        printStack: false, //If true, will print the error stack if an Error object is passed as argument in some log method
+        //If true, will print the error stack if an Error object is passed as argument in some log method
+        printStack: false,

-        printLevel: true, //If true, show the debug level before the message
+        //If true, show the debug level before the message
+        printLevel: true,

-        time: true, //If true, shows the time the log was logged before the level name
+        //If true, shows the time the log was logged before the level name
-        silent: false
+        time: true,

+        //If true, show and file and the line number of where the log was called
+        printFileInfo: true
     },

     routes: {